 I find that sometimes, I do not brag about myself, what I've done or how long I've been "in the game."
 I forget to mention that I am good at some of the stuff I do.
 I forget to mention just how many things I have done.
 Here's a chronological ordering of what I've been up to in the last 46 years.
 This isn't an exhaustive list.
 It misses out trips, smaller projects, many life events, and lots of the et cetera that happens in everybody's life.
-This is an arbitrary list of highlights.
+This is an arbitrary list of highlights up to 2014.

 Trivia For The Stats Junkies